 Being down, they’re highly compressible and lightweight and are a perfect emergency item in case you really need to keep your hands warm.
 You’ll love having booties for your hands and your friends will want them!

 OR provides an infinite guarantee and stands by their products.
 I’ve always experienced impeccable customer service from them, so if you have worries about quality or longevity, I would feel very confident about OR’s support.

-Appreciate the review?
-Use the links above to purchase through my affiliate program.
-You get warm hands and I get a few bucks to help support this site and maybe enough for a refreshing post-adventure beer.
-Thanks!
+Purchase your mitts from OR through my affiliate program.
+You get warm hands and I get a few bucks to help support this site and maybe even enough for a refreshing post-adventure beer!

 Disclaimer: I believe in doing good in the world and purchase my gear from companies who feel the same.
-I’m not paid to support any of the companies or products I review.
-Unless prominently disclosed at the top of all of my reviews, this gear was purchased, tested, scuffed up, and loved by me!
+I’m not paid to support any of the companies or products I review and all gear was purchased, tested, scuffed up, and loved by me!